Select Page

 Stop 5: Arts & Sciences Building

-This building houses and integrates Arts and Sciences classes, labs and studios at Antioch.
-The Art and Science building is LEED-Silver certified; it was built in 1930 and renovated 2014 with many green features like: geothermal powered heating and cooling, sustainable materials, and more.
+The Arts and Sciences building (‘ASB’) was constructed in 1930 and renovated to LEED Silver standards in 2014.
+This academic building houses and integrates Arts and Sciences classes, labs and studios at Antioch.
+To obtain LEED silver certification, this renovation features many green design features like: geothermal powered heating and cooling, sustainable materials, ‘green’ hoods in the chemistry labs, and more.

 Stop 6: Natural Landscape Management